 The moonroof has a key-off delay function.
 You can still open and close the moonroof for up to 10 minutes after you turn off the ignition switch.
 The key-off delay function cancels as soon as you open either front door.
-You must then turn the ignition switch to ON (II) to operate the moonroof.
+You must then turn the ignition switch to the ON (II) position to operate the moonroof.